What You Will Learn

 - Windows only: Verify that the BIOS settings have the Intel VT virtualization extensions enabled.

 - Download the SEC540 Lab Setup Instructions and Course Media from your sans.org account.

-- Register a NEW AWS free-tier account prior to the start of the class at https://aws.amazon.com/.
+- Register a NEW AWS account prior to the start of the class at https://aws.amazon.com/

-- Register a NEW Azure free-tier account prior to the start of class at https://azure.microsoft.com/en-us/free/.
+- Register a NEW Azure account and paid subscription prior to the start of class at https://azure.microsoft.com

-"Instructor's insight and knowledge of the materal and how to apply it in real life scenarios was very valuable." - Chris Turvey, Southeastern Grocers
+"Instructor's insight and knowledge of the material and how to apply it in real life scenarios was very valuable." - Chris Turvey, Southeastern Grocers